A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Model Development

 \subsubsection{Bayesian Deep Learning}

-Conventional architectures compute point estimates of the unknown values (e.g., layers' weights) without taking into consideration any prior information and without any uncertainty estimation of the produced values.
-The Bayesian framework offers a flexible and mathematically solid approach to incorporate prior information and uncertainty estimation by explicitly employing model averaging.
+Conventional DNN architectures compute point estimates of the unknown values, i.e., each layer's weights, without taking into consideration any \textit{prior information} and \textit{without any uncertainty estimation} of the produced values.
+The Bayesian framework offers a flexible and mathematically founded approach to incorporate prior information and uncertainty estimation by explicitly employing \textit{model averaging}.
 The Bayesian treatment of particular model has been shown to increase its capacity and potential, while offering a natural way to assess the uncertainty of the resulting estimates.
-To this end, we augment the conventional architectures of the previous sections, by relying on the Bayesian framework.
+To this end, we additionally assess the performance of such Bayesian Neural Networks (BNNs).
 Specifically, we impose a prior Normal distribution over network weights, seeking to infer their posterior distribution given the data.
-Since the marginal likelihood is intractable for the considered architectures, from the existing Bayesian methods, we rely on approximate inference and specifically on Variational Inference.
+Since the marginal likelihood is intractable for the considered architectures, from the existing Bayesian methods, we rely on approximate inference and specifically on Stochastic Gradient Variational Bayes (SGVB)\cite{Kingma2014} and optimize the resulting Evidence Lower Bound (ELBO) expression \cite{Blei_2017}.

-Since the true posterior of the model cannot be computed, in Variational Inference, we introduce an auxiliary variational posterior distribution of a family of distributions; we then try and find the optimal member of the considered family to match the true posterior.
-This matching is achieved through the minimization of the Kullback-Leibler divergence between the true and the introduced variational posterior.
-The KL divergence is a metric of similarity between two distributions and is a non-negative value; KL is zero, if and only if, the two considered distributions match exactly.
-Minimizing the KL divergence is equal to the maximization of the Evidence Lower Bound, a well known bound on the marginal likelihood derived using Jensen's inequality.
-Thus for training the following architectures, we resort to ELBO maximization.